Hacker0x01/hacker101/_resources/08_android_hacking_tools.md

 ---
-layout: page
-title: Android Hacking Resources
+title: Android hacking tools
 ---

-During [#AndroidHackingMonth](https://twitter.com/hashtag/AndroidHackingMonth) we asked the hacker community to send us their favorite Android hacking resources.
+This is a curated list of Android hacking tools and is not intended to be comprehensive; rather, we want to highlight the tools we find especially useful.

 ## Videos
 - [Hacker101 - Android Quickstart](https://www.youtube.com/watch?v=y0O3sCX9ftM)